craftcms/shopify/README.md

 All of these properties are available when working with a product element [in your templates](#templating).

+> **Note**
-> :bulb: See the Shopify documentation on the [product resource](https://shopify.dev/api/admin-rest/2022-04/resources/product#resource-object) for more information about what kinds of values to expect from these properties.
+> See the Shopify documentation on the [product resource](https://shopify.dev/api/admin-rest/2022-04/resources/product#resource-object) for more information about what kinds of values to expect from these properties.

 ### Custom Fields